 We replied, “What is a ‘buy mart,’ and what’s involved?
 Because we want to understand your business.”

-We discovered that this is an event where all of the client’s distributors come and place their orders for the year.
+We discovered that this is an event where all of the client’s distributors come and place their orders (for the quarter, a year?)
 Then, we asked the client why the executive would be unavailable for a whole month ahead of the buy mart.
 We learned that he was involved in making sure the catalogs were all printed, shipped, and delivered in plenty of time.

 We simply looked at the team and said, “You have a digital version of the catalog now.
 Why wouldn’t you use tablets to access it during the event?”